Home > Computer > Computer Network for JOTI

 Firewall

 A firewall is used to protect us from the nasty elements of the Internet.
 A firewall is a computer or router that can be configured to allow only certain types of network traffic to pass.
-All other traffic, including virus, email, attacks, etc, is ignored.
+Typically this is based on the IP address of the sending computer (source), the protocol (TCP or UDP), the receiving computer (destination) and the destination application (port).
+All other traffic, such as virus, email, attacks, etc, is blocked.

-In our case the firewall computer also provides some additional services.
+In this network the firewall computer also provides some additional services.

 Web Proxy

-One service provided by the firewall is a Web Proxy.
 A Web Proxy server accepts requests to download web pages from the Internet.
 If the source, destination, request type and content pass the rules, then the page is downloaded to your browser.
-In addition, a copy of the page is saved, and if someone else requests the same page then it can be delivered from the local cache, rather than downloading it again.
+In addition, a copy of the page is saved, and if someone else requests the same page or image then it can be delivered from the local cache, rather than downloading it again.
 This speeds up the loading of web pages, and also minimises the use of Internet traffic.

-A generic proxy service, called SOCKS, is used to relay the traffic for IRC clients.
-This ensures that the relatively insecure PCs do not have direct access to untrusted servers on the Internet.
+The Web proxy also relays the traffic for IRC clients.
+This ensures that the laptops do not have direct access to untrusted servers on the Internet.

 Web Server